La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 Semantics
      Giving meaning to syntactic structures.

 Natural language syntax is extremely complicated because the syntax expresses actual meanings such as tenses and numbers.
 In _gua\spi_ the first three levels are independent of the meaning of the words.
-This makes them less interesting than jewels like the perfective aspect of Russian or the long object case of Navajo, but it makes them much simpler and much easier to learn and use.
+This makes them less interesting than jewels like the <span class="latex">perfective aspect</span> of Russian or the <span class="latex">long object case</span> of Navajo, but it makes them much simpler and much easier to learn and use.

 # Morphology: What is a Word